warpeggio/zephyr/README.md

 # zephyr

 Barebones API development pipeline using python/flask and AWS EKS

 # Introduction

 > Zephyr
 >  1. A light wind from the west.
 >  2. Any light refreshing wind; **a gentle breeze.**

 ## Pre-requisites

-### For the local instance
-1. Install docker - On ubuntu, verify that your user is in the `docker` group.
-Restart any login sessions as necessary.
-2. Download the repository, and while CWD'd to your local copy, run `docker build -t zephyr .` to create the image for use on your workstation.
-### For the Infastructure-as-Code
-1. Install pulumi.
-    One COULD do something like `curl -fsSL https://get.pulumi.com | sh`, or Download the binaries to your workstation and put them in a directory in your $PATH DONT FORGET TO refresh your shell to get the new PATH items, or re-run the bashrc file as suggested.
-2. Install awscli and configure your credentials:
-    `aws configure`
-3. You'll need a few python packages: apt install python3-pip python3-venv python-is-python3
-4. awscli must be at least v 1.24 pip3 install --upgrade awscli
-5. kubectl must be available / executable curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"
-        chmod 755 kubectl && sudo mv kubectl /usr/local/bin
-See "Deploying to EKS" below for more information.
+Development is currently based around a Vagrant image for convenience.
+You will need Virtualbox and Vagrant on your workstation.

+If you can `vagrant up`, the resulting environment will have all pre-requisites installed.

 # Local usage / development

+1. You've already downloaded the repository.
+Run `vagrant up` to provision your workspace.
+2. Log into the vagrant environment with `vagrant ssh`

-## Run the server locally
+## Local server

 0. Build the image with `docker build -t zephyr .`
-1. docker run -p 5000:5000 -t zephyr
+1. Run the resulting image with `docker run -p 5000:5000 -t zephyr`
 2. You can now access the application via web browser at http://localhost:5000

 ## The test suite

 0. Build the image with `docker build -t zephyr .`
-1. `docker run -t zephyr -m pytest --no-header -vvv -rA *.py` Any functions in zephyr.py prefixed with `test_` will get called by pytest.
+1. `docker run -t zephyr -m pytest --no-header -vvv -rA *.py`

+Any functions in zephyr.py prefixed with `test_` will get called by pytest.

 In a perfect world, the test suite must pass for code to be deployed in production.

+# Cloud Development

+The EKS deployments are also managed from within the Vagrant environment, so as before,

+1. `vagrant up`
+2. `vagrant ssh`

-# Deploying to EKS
+## Deploying to AWS EKS

-1. From the `pulumi` directory, issue `pip3 install -r requirements.txt`
+1. Configure your aws credentials with `aws configure`
 2. Next, "login" locally to pulumi (to store state) with `pulumi login --local`
-2. then you can `pulumi up`
+3. then you can `pulumi up`
-3. This automatically creates an EKS stack, builds an image from the Dockerfile, and runs that image on the EKS cluster.
+4. This automatically creates an EKS stack, builds an image from the Dockerfile, and runs that image on the EKS cluster.
-4. After you make changes to the application, you can run `pulumi up` from the `pulumi` directory to upload a new image to the cluster.
 5. The output will include an appUrl, which you can use to access the application.

+If and when you make changes to the application, you can run `pulumi up` from the `pulumi` directory to upload a new image to the cluster.

 ## Cleanup

 `pulumi destroy` from the pulumi dir will get it done.

 # Contributing

 1. Open an issue to describe the work [Write some test cases?]
 2. Create a branch from `development` that references your issue
 3. Do neat stuff